 “You’ll feel better for a good night’s sleep”, or so the saying goes.
 But is this just an Old Wives’ Tale or is there any truth in the idea that sleep may help in the treatment of illness, and in particular gastrointestinal disorders?
+Read this article to find out how poor sleep affects our gut health, our circadian rhythm and can be linked to IBS.

 Researchers at the Eastern Virginia Medical School believe that sleep disruption can have a detrimental impact on gastrointestinal conditions and is urging doctors to take sleep disruption more seriously in their treatment of patients.